HagedornJordan/LivestockTrader/README.md

     2. Fill out .env with your parameters.
 5. From `api`, run the database initializer function `npm run initiDB`
 6. Any time you'd like to reset your DB, run `npm run resetDB`

+*Note: If you want to test on other devices on your network, you'll need to add your server's address to next.config.js and swap out all the fetch/axios urls with that address.